-You might be interested to know that the ABA standards incorporate out of class work in the calculation of credit hours.
-Under the ABA standards, you should expect to spend 150 minutes per week in class (2.5 hours) plus a minimum of 6 hours of study/class preparation, for a total of 8.5 hours a week.
+You might be interested to know that the ABA standards incorporate out-of-class work in the calculation of credit hours.
+Under the ABA standards, you should expect to spend 150 minutes per week in class (2.5 hours), plus (a minimum of) six hours of study a week, for a total of 8.5 hours per week.
 Our class preparation assignments and out-of-class activities account for much of this time.
 The remaining time will be spent reviewing and preparing for exams.